bitfocus/companion-module-renewedvision-propresenter/HELP.md

 A single number, like `3`, will let you trigger a slide in the *fourth* presentation in the **current playlist**.

 A path like `1:3` will trigger presentation #4 in playlist #2.

+Note that you can use Companion custom or module variables in the Slide Number and Presentation Path fields.

 Playlists in groups (or nested groups) are identified using periods. `1.1.0:2` means "The second playlist is a group.
 The second item in that group is another group.
 Select the first playlist in that group.
 Choose the third presentation in the playlist."